 I’m always looking at old recipe books for interesting foods I can put a foraged spin on, and when I discovered pastila, I realized I’d hit the jackpot.
 Traditionally made with tart apples, I knew right away it would work with crabapples, and I already had several jars of crabapple sauce in my pantry, which gave me a head start.
 Crabapple pastila comes together easily with just a few ingredients.
 It’s low-sugar, low-fat, and loaded with apple flavor.
 Plus the method is pretty cool.
 I bet you’ve never made anything like it, unless you hail from Mother Russia.

 The texture of pastila is sometimes compared to marshmallows, but I disagree.
-While they are light and airy, they are not soft and smushy.
-They resemble biscotti in appearance, but not in texture.
+While it is light and airy, it is not soft and smushy.
+It resembles biscotti in appearance, but not in texture.
 Not helpful descriptions?
-Well I guess you’ll just have to make them and see for yourself.
+Well I guess you’ll just have to make it and see for yourself.

 Pastila can also be made with store bought applesauce, but since that will be considerably sweeter than crabapple sauce, and since pastila is traditionally made with tart apples, you’ll need to cut back on the sugar.
 And yes, it’s also made with raw egg whites, so if that’s not something you’re comfortable with, you can stop reading now!